stujo/twitter_listener/StujoReview.md

 * Authentication
 	*  Expectation: Appropriate helper methods defined
 	* Review: Rolled with ominauth_twitter nicely done!
+	* Email validation in User model but not set up via oauth yet

 * Authorization
 	* Expectation: Authorization scheme is well-thought out and used correctly.